 AHIP aims to serve as many people as possible given our limited resources and persistent local need.
-We try to reach our most vulnerable residents first—seniors, children, the disabled, and those with very low or fixed incomes.
+We try to reach our most vulnerable residents first—seniors, children, individuals with disabilities, and those with very low or fixed incomes.

-Her home was built in 1925 and needed various modernizations and senior‐friendly retrofits—her family first called us in 2015 because she had fallen several times trying to get up and down her stairs.
+Alice’s home was built in 1925 and needed various modernizations and senior‐friendly retrofits.
+Her family first called us in 2015 because she had fallen several times trying to get up and down her stairs.
 We installed a chairlift with emergency repair funds and then added her to our target-area community development project list for additional needed rehab work.
 Alice gets by on Social Security, which puts her at 25 percent of the area median income.

 Our Seniors Safe at Home effort encompasses our critical rehab efforts to address specific needs of our clients 62 and older.
 More than half of the clients we serve each year are seniors, and we do our best to keep our elderly residents safe, preserve their independence, and protect their housing.